rtrollebo/dataexplorer/README.md

 ## Installation

 Dependencies are defined in `requirements.txt`.
 When using a virtual environment, dependencies can be installed with `pip install -r requirements`.

-Recommended python version is >= 3.9.
+Python version: Minimum requirements: >= 3.9.
+Recommended > 3.11.4

 ## Examples